-The Head may also decide not to levy charges in respect of a particular activity if the student is in receipt of pupil premium funding.
+The Head may also decide not to levy charges in respect of a particular activity if the student is in receipt of pupil premium funding, including service premuim.

 10. Monitoring arrangements

 The Senior Finance Officer monitors charges and remissions on an operational basis and will report to the School Business Manager to ensure these comply with this policy.